Waterloo-led experiment achieves the strongest coupling between light and matter

 To control the quantum state of a superconducting circuit, the researchers sent photons using microwave pulses into the superconducting circuit and applied a small magnetic field through a coil inside the dilution refrigerator.
 By measuring the photon transmission, the researchers could define the resonance of the qubit, indicated by the reflection of the photons off the qubit.
 Usually, the qubit resonance is centered around a very narrow range of frequencies.

-“We measured a range of frequencies broader than the qubit frequency itself,” said Forn-Diaz, also a postdoctoral fellow at IQC.
+“We measured a range of frequencies broader than the qubit frequency itself,” said Forn-Diaz.
 “This means there is a very strong interaction between the qubit and the photons.
 It is so strong that the qubit is seeing most of the photons that propagate in the circuit, which is a distinctive signature of ultrastrong coupling in an open system.”